moigamitecnologias/ScrapeServ/README.md

 - Runs as isolated container (container isolation)
 - Each website is scraped in a new browser context (process isolation)
 - Strict memory limits and timeouts for each task
-- Checks the URL to make sure that it's not too weird (loopback, non http, etc.)
+- Checks the URL to make sure that it's not too weird (loopback, local, non http, etc.)

 You may take additional precautions depending on your needs, like: